 A survey of the history of Christian doctrine.
 The course highlights key thinkers and movements in the patristic, medieval, Reformation and modern eras.
-Prerequisite: Sophomore standing.
+The course emphasizes the study and analysis of selected primary sources.
 Three semester hours credit.

 TH 401.
 THE DOCTRINE OF GOD.